Jersey416/jakeryan_javaoo/GUIs/README.md

-This is cod for a knock-off of Call of Duty's create-a-class screen.
+This is code for a knock-off of Call of Duty's create-a-class screen.
 Though still in its early stages, it uses Swing (and somw awt) components, objects extended from swing objects, along with implementations of ActionListener and MouseListener.